What is the Net Debt to EBITDA Ratio?

 For example, McDonald’s Corporation reported the following figures for the fiscal year ending December 31, 2016:

-The net debt to EBITDA ratio for McDonald’s is calculated as follows:
+The Debt to EBITDA for McDonald’s is calculated as follows:

 Download the Free Template